angusmaccuish/FRTB/MAR21.md

 For calculating weighted sensitivities for vega risk, the risk of market illiquidity is incorporated into the determination of vega risk, by assigning different liquidity horizons for each risk class as set out in Table 13.
-The risk weight for each risk class ^[TODO] is also set out in Table 13.
+The risk weight for each risk class^[TODO] is also set out in Table 13.

 TODO: TABLE